emdann/emdann.github.io/index.md

 I'm a PhD student in computational biology in the Cellular Genetics programme at the Wellcome Sanger Institute and the University of Cambridge, working between the groups of [Sarah Teichmann](http://www.teichlab.org/) and [John Marioni](https://www.ebi.ac.uk/research/marioni).

-I work on how to deal with complex single-cell experiments without compromising on resolution.
-I'm interested in quantifying differences between single-cell datasets, modelling cell development across time, asynchrony between molecular modalities.
+I'm interested in comparative analyses between single-cell datasets, modelling cell development across time, asynchrony between molecular modalities.

 I like reusable code, reproducible analyses, dank memes and slow movies.